Getting married in Turkey

 The civil status of asylum-seekers, refugees and stateless persons acquired in the country of origin or former habitual residence in line with the rules of the respective country is recognized in Turkey.
 In some countries, religious marriages are recognized as official marriages.
 Therefore, the religious marriage conducted in the country of origin or former habitual residence would also be recognized in Turkey, as this is a form of official marriage in that country.
 Other traditional forms of marriage, as long as the person had testified so during registration with the PDMM, would also be recognized in Turkey, even if an official document certifying the marriage could not be submitted at the time of registration.

 To get divorced, you must submit a divorce petition to the relevant Family Court.
-Refugees undergoing divorce procedures may receive legal assistance through the Legal Aid Bureaus of the Bar Associations.
+In the divorce petition, you may request from the court settling of the custody issue(s) with respect to your children.
+Refugees may receive legal assistance through the Legal Aid Bureaus of the Bar Associations for divorce and custody procedures.
 Upon request, a lawyer may be appointed free of charge by the Bar Association if it is assessed that he/she does not have the financial means to cover attorney and judicial fees.